ritgit24/Progbattle_final/README.md

 The users can submit their bot files by clicking on the “Submit Bot” option to fight against  the system bot in ROUND 1 ,and wait for the match results to be displayed.
 Once the match is over and the match details and winner are updated on the screen, the team’s score is also updated in the database.
 Consequenly, a show simulation button appears on the screen.
-Upon clicking this button, a simulation of the bot match is shown on the screen using HTML canvas, done using the frontend.
+Upon clicking this button, a simulation of the bot match is shown on the screen using *HTML canvas*, rendered at the frontend.
 Upon clicking the refresh button, the team’s updated scores are visible on the leaderboard too.

+Only the admin has the access to start Round-2 where the team bots fight against each other.
+When the admin feels that sufficient number of teams have successfully logged in and uploaded their files correctly, the admin ( Inwith a decided user_id in the backend ) goes to a seperate route which accessible only by the admin through jwt authorization and clicks on Start Tournament.
+The tournament is fought amongst the active teams only(as per the database ).

+The tournament starts wherein every bot fights every other bot exactly once.
+The matches between all teams are listed sequentially and the winners are displayed along.

+*Here is the google drive link to the demo video of my web application :* https://drive.google.com/file/d/1Kn71yzdNydCp4m6uD6ZbfQPp8yTujjT3/view
+(During the demo video, I uploaded the same bot file for all the active teams hence its showing Draw matches.
+Kindly consider the same.)

 *WORK/ RESEARCH*